steffanossa/derivation_of_waste_mgmt_profiles/README.md

 In order to visualise the geographical distribution of the clusters, the latitudes and longitudes are necessary.
 A dump of Italian municipalities and their geographical positions is used[^6].
 Using a *left join*, latitudes and longitudes of the relevant communities are extracted.

-*(Note: municipality names are not unique and the database contains duplicates.
+*(Note: Municipality names are not unique and the database contains duplicates.
 Some errors are produced.)*

 [^6]: Source: http://www.geonames.org/export/